DiyMediaServer

 Firewall Configuration: Locking Down Access

-Out of the box, NFSv3 can open multiple ports, which is a security nightmare.
-Here’s how to lock it down:
+Out of the box, NFSv3 can open multiple ports.
+That’s a security nightmare.
+Here’s how to lock it down.

 For NFSv3 (If You Must)